taranO/defending-adversarial-attacks-by-RD/README.md

 ## Python implementation of "Defending against adversarial attacks by randomized diversification"

+A multi-channel architecture with a randomized diversification is a defense strategy against the adversarial attacks in a gray-box scenario.
+The gray-box attacks assume that the architecture of the classifier, defense mechanism and the training data set are known to the attacker.
+The attacker does not only have an access to a secret key and to the internal states of the system at the test time.

+### Train

 ### Test

 The adversarial examples were generate by the attack propodsed by